-This vegan coleslaw recipe features shredded cabbage, carrots, cilantro, and green onions tossed in a tangy, oil-free, sesame ginger dressing.
-It’s extremely easy to make, and it’s bursting with bright and tangy flavors!
+This vegan coleslaw recipe is made with shredded cabbage, carrots, cilantro, and green onions tossed in a tangy, oil-free, sesame ginger dressing.
+It's extremely easy to make, and it's bursting with bright and tangy flavors!
 Add texture, color, and layers of flavor to any meal with this delicious dish.

 This tangy vegan coleslaw features shredded red and green cabbage, carrots, cilantro, and green onions and it's tossed in the most delicious and zippy sesame ginger dressing!
 This easy vegan side dish is loaded with antioxidants, fiber, and superfoods, and it's a healthy twist on traditional creamy coleslaw because this version is made with no mayo!

 You can use this vegan slaw for tacos, piled high on veggie burgers, or as a side dish to baked almond butter tofu and broccoli.
 This family-favorite recipe is easy to make and it's perfect to bring a big bowl to family gatherings, to a potluck with friends, or to make for the Fourth of July!